phreaknik/phonon-network/README.md

 The cert can be inspected at any time by any user with a card reader.
 It proves that GridPlus issued the card in question and is a prerequisite for most SafeCard-based interactions on the Lattice1.

-> In the Phonon Network, it is **strongly** recommended that all transfers and withdrawals check the certificate of the card sending the message

-# Structure of a Phonon
+> GridPlus certificates are not *required* in the Phonon Network, but they *are* utilized in the data transport layer used by Lattice1 devices, which must first check the certification of a counterparty before creating a secure channel and accepting payment.

 Each phonon represents a non-fungible "packet" of tokens.
 It contains the following data: